Malika1109/Random-Separators-for-SLMs/README.md

 ## Overview

 This project investigates whether random separators, previously shown to work on LLMs, can also improve performance in resource-constrained Small Language Models (SLMs).
-We evaluate across classification, generation, and robustness tasks to explore both effectiveness and reliability.

 This code adapts the framework of Lu et al. (2024) to: